richardvan/richardvan.github.io/_posts/2016-04-08-lucky-is-lucky.md

 *(Lucky back at home, energy level 2/10)*

-The results of the histopathology (five days after the surgery)
+**The results of the histopathology (five days after the surgery)**

 Benign.
 The mass is not cancer which was the initial assumption that made all positive feelings go downhill.
-However, from this early morning phone call I was very relieved and able to sleep better now.
+However, from this early morning phone call I was very relieved and able to sleep better.

+**Two weeks after surgery**

+The following up appointment for Lucky following operation finalized this success story.
+Lucky's vet removed his sutures and said that the surgical cut is nearly fully healed and that his gums are looking healthy.
+Lucky is free to be rid of his cone unless you starts really licking at the healed wound.

 **So what was it?
 What happened?**

 After consulting the doctor, we believe that the benign mass was a massive blood clot.
 At some point over 3 months earlier the clot started to form next to his spleen.
 The spleens had a lot of blood going through it at any given time which added to it's growth.
 It was undetected by both doctors that examined him and gave him his vaccinations.
 In retrospect, it added some bulk to Lucky's body that made him look a little chubby.
 Now with the mass gone, he has a much more lean posture.

 The mass ruptured which caused led to increased pressure on Lucky's lungs causing him to vomit and then later it was leaking blood into his bladder which was cause for his increasingly discolored urine.